 Work with Resume Templates

 If you are a novice and can’t get how to write an effective resume, you can apply for ready-made templates.
 Resume templates will help you to organize information, create emphasis, and describe your accomplishments.
 Moreover, samples will ensure that you’ve mentioned the right information.
 As a template includes titles of all necessary sections, you won’t skip out any vital information.
 It gives you an idea of what information you should mention and what you’d better omit.
-You just fill empty fields with your personal evidences and check it out.
+You just fill empty fields with your personal evidence and check it out.
 There are lots of internet resources where you can choose a proper template.

 Format Your Text

-Your resume should make a right first impression.
+Your resume should make the right first impression.
 Text is the first thing that your potential employer will notice.
 Thus, it must be well-formatted.
 Choose a professional font in a size 11 or 12.
 If you are going to email your CV, use Georgia font as it is very readable.
-Times New Roman, Arial or Calibri are also good choices.
+Times New Roman, Arial, or Calibri are also good choices.
 Yahoo, by the way, has chosen Helvetica as the best font to use for your resume.
 You can focus on some sections from your resume making them bold or italicized.
 The heading of your resume should be a size 14 or 16.

 Provide Testimonials and Recommendations

 Adding good testimonials or recommendations from your professors or previous employers would be really good.
 Your recruiter would get a chance to learn about you as a worker better.